ntrocado/freesound/README.md

 Note that OAuth2 authentication is required for downloading (but not with `preview`) and uploading.

+Other functions that operate on sounds are `comment`, `edit-sound-description`, `bookmark`, and `rate`.

+### Users, packs, and more

+There's a range of functions that return information on a Freesound user.
+Check the documentation.
+They start with `user-`.

+Similarly, you can get information and operate on packs with the functions that start with `pack-`.

+`me` returns information on the logged-in user, and `descriptors` returns the available audio descriptor names, organized by category.

 ## Contributing

-Feedback, questions, bug reports, pull requests, etc. are welcomed.
+Feedback, questions, bug reports, pull requests, etc. are very welcomed!